tkhyn/pyconizr/README.rst

    for links towards individual icons.
 Not used if out-icons is not defined.
    Defaults to ``icons``

-class
-   A common CSS class for all the icons in the sprite.
+padding
+   Padding around the icons, in pixels.
+   Defaults to ``0``.

+layout
+   The sprite layout.
+Can be vertical, horizontal or diagonal.
-   Default to ``None``.
+   Defaults to ``vertical``.

 png
    Should png fallbacks be generated?
 If True, PNG sprites will be generated